Prison Playbook

 Prison Playbook (Korean: 슬기로운 감빵생활) is a 2017 South Korean television series directed by Shin Won-ho and starring Park Hae-soo and Jung Kyung-ho.
-The series marks Park Hae-soo's first-ever lead role.
-It aired from November 22, 2017 to January 18, 2018 on tvN's Wednesdays and Thursdays at 21:10 (KST) time slot for 16 episodes.
+The series marks Park's first-ever lead role.
+It aired on tvN from November 22, 2017 to January 18, 2018, every Wednesday and Thursday at 21:10 (KST) for 16 episodes.

-The series was a commercial hit and became one of the highest rated Korean series on cable television history.
+The series was a commercial hit and became one of the highest-rated series in Korean cable television history.

 Synopsis

 A captivating series revolving around the lives of convicts behind bars, their families and duty officers working in the correctional facilities.
-It focuses on the story of a superstar baseball pitcher, Kim Je-hyuk who is convicted of assault after he saves his sister from a sexual assault.
+It focuses on the story of a superstar baseball pitcher, Kim Je-hyuk, who is convicted of assault after he saves his sister from a sexual assault.